-This “Fake Building” of Dopamine can get you in a big trouble further, because we give false signals to our Brain.
+This “Fake Building” of Dopamine can get you in big trouble further because we give false signals to our Brain.

 Human Behaviour Study

-A study published online in Computers in Human Behavioron December 10, 2016, found that the use of multiple social media platforms are more strongly associated with depression and anxiety among young adults than time spent online.
+A study published online in Computers in Human Behavioral December 10, 2016, found that the use of multiple social media platforms is more strongly associated with depression and anxiety

-The analysis showed that people who reported using the most platforms (seven to 11) had more thanthree times the risk of depression and anxietyopposed to people who used the least amount (zero to 2 platforms).
+The analysis showed that people who reported using most platforms (seven to 11) had more than three times the risk of depression and anxiety as opposed to people who used the least amount (zero to 2 platforms).

-Keep in regular contact with friends, spend timewith your family, or consider joining a classor group or try something new you always wanted to.
+Keep in regular contact with friends, spend time with your family, or consider joining a class or group or try something new

--Volunteering is a wonderful way to get social supportand help others while also helping yourself.
-Do something new.
+-Volunteering is a wonderful way to get social support and help others while also helping yourself.

 Trying something new alters the levels of dopamine, which is associated with pleasure, enjoyment, and learning.